 By suppressing hunger signals with a GLP-1 medication like Ozempic®, the body can maintain a lower set point for an extended period, allowing the basal metabolic rate to adapt accordingly.

-According to a study, researchers have found that addressing obesity necessitates consistent support and ongoing attention.
+A study found that addressing obesity necessitates consistent support and ongoing attention.
 Additionally, weight maintenance-specific counselling is crucial in enhancing long-term weight management.

 Ozempic® can lead to some severe health issues, and it's essential to be aware of these potential side effects: